 We all know Bristol is an odd place.
 But have you ever thought that Bristol seems to move at a slower pace than the rest of the UK?
 Some might blame the consistent cannabis hum hanging on every street corner.
 But we might have discovered another reason.
-You see once upon a time, prior to the 20th century and the introduction of a UK Standard Time Zone, there really was such a thing as Bristol Time.
+You see once upon a time, before the 20th century and the introduction of a UK Standard Time Zone, there was such a thing as Bristol Time.

 The time of day roughly depends on your position in relation to the sun.
 Natural noon is when the sun is at its highest point.
 But because Bristol is two degrees west of Greenwich, it means noon in Bristol should be 10 past 12 in London.
 And for centuries prior to 1847, this was the case.